rustygeldmacher/marmalade/README.md

 Passing the `--step` command line argument will cause Marmalade to pause for user input between every test case.
 This is particularly handy when you're validating your solution to a puzzle and want to follow your debug output as the program runs through test cases.

 Sometimes you hit a tricky test case and want to work on just that case.
 Passing `--case X` will cause it to only process case X and skip all other cases.
-However, in order to enable this functionality, you must tell Marmalade which code in your test cases is used to process (rather than read) test data.
-Taking the example from above, we can enable the use of `--case` like this:
+However, in order to enable this functionality, you must make sure the work in each case is done in a `run_case` block.

-    Marmalade.jam do
-      read_num_cases
-      test_cases do
-        read [:k, :n], :type => :int
-        read :lines, :count => @n
-        # run_case tells Marmalade that the following code is test case processing code
-        run_case do
-          puts solve_case(@k, @lines)
-        end
-      end
-    end

-By placing the call to `solve_case` in a `run_case` block, Marmalade knows to skip this code if it's looking for a particular case to run.
 For example, this command:

     $ ./example.rb -f sample.txt --case 5